CHAPTER 3-A. RIGHTS OF THE VICTIM

 proximity to accused children and their families and friends.
 The juvenile court shall provide

-provide a secure waiting area in cases involving violent crime.
-The victim, or the designated
+a secure waiting area in cases involving violent crime.
+The victim, or the designated member

-member of the victim's family in a case involving homicide or injury to a minor, shall have
+of the victim's family in a case involving homicide or injury to a minor, shall have the right

-the right to be present at all court proceedings and, whenever practical, be allowed to
+to be present at all court proceedings and, whenever practical, be allowed to observe the

-observe the proceedings by simultaneous transmission through audiovisual equipment, if
+proceedings by simultaneous transmission through audiovisual equipment, if such technology

 (6) All judicial and law enforcement agencies shall expeditiously return any stolen